PuzzleBot/Tetris-Remake/README.md

 If there is more than one build, look for the one with the highest version number.

-Another way to compile and run the game is to open this project in the Unity development client, and click the play button at the top.
+Another way to compile and run the game is to open this project in the Unity development client, move all the scenes in from the assets, and click the play button at the top.

 ## Playing the game